top of page

 In September, I will be leading a “Sacred Temples and Soul Connections” trip to Egypt with my good friend Mairana Yang.
 This trip is about initiation, memories, and celebration.
 Egypt invites us to deep unity, not through force, but through memories.

-Pre-registration information
+Pre-registration Information

 To ensure that this trip is suitable for everyone interested, all potential participants are asked to take part in a short informational conversation via WhatsApp before paying the deposit.
 This conversation is an opportunity to connect, share intentions, and ensure that both parties' expectations are aligned.
 We will discuss the itinerary, answer any questions, and provide space for open discussion.